glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 }
 ```

 Now it's just a matter of adding the right forces in the right directions.
 So, for left and right, you need forces applied to the x axis, and for forward and back, forces applied to the z axis.
 Furthermore, if you oriented the scene as per Figure 11, then for left, you should apply a positive factor in the x component of the `AddForce` method, and for right, apply a negative factor in the x component.
 Similarly, for forward, apply a negative factor in the z component, and for back, apply a positive factor.
 Below is the completed script with requisite variables and all `Debug` messages removed (they're no longer required as you know the calls work).
-Additionally, the change of material colour has been removed, and the `Update` method has been deleted, as it is not required here..
+Additionally, the change of material colour has been removed, and the `Update` method has been deleted, as it is not required.

 ```csharp
 using System.Collections;